How much does a Ford car service cost?Get a free quote now

 You might be looking at the Ford service price guides above and wondering how you can make sure you pay on the lower end of the scale.
 While there’s always going to be some pricier services and expensive parts that need replacing, you can definitely get a lower cost Ford service by choosing the right service provider.

 We’ve found you can save as much as 50% on some car services just by choosing an independent mechanic like you can find here on the Airtasker platform, rather than heading to your Ford dealership or franchised mechanic.
 Independents can operate with much lower overheads, which is one reason why they’re a lot more affordable.
-Plus, an independent mechanic will usually offer a mobile service, which means you don’t have to try and find time to drop your car in (and find alternative transport).
+Plus, an independent mechanic will usually offer a mobile service, which means you don’t have to try to find time to drop your car in (and find alternative transport).

 How to book an Airtasker mechanic for your Ford service

 Ready to book a mechanic for your Ford and compare some quotes?
 It’s easy!
-Just write out your task, post your listing, review your offers, and choose someone, and they’ll arrange to come and do your catalytic converter replacement at a time that suits you.
+Just write out your task, post your listing, review your offers, choose someone, and they’ll arrange to come and do your catalytic converter replacement at a time that suits you.
 If you’re curious, check out how it works.

 Here’s what you might include in your listing: